Frederick Soddy field study awards

 There are two conditions attached to the awards:

 - Successful schools must submit a report on the project after the fieldwork has taken place.
+For further details visit the Frederick Soddy Trust website.

 - A statement acknowledging the Trust's support must be included in the report.